 Registering late charges

 Sometimes people forget to register charges for the company.
 If a charge is not registered within 21 days from the charge being created, it can be difficult to recover debt if a company becomes insolvent.
 If a charge is not submitted within the required time, you will need a court order to register the charge.

 At ScoMo we understand that keeping on top of registering charges in time can sometimes be missed.
 If you do not register the charge within 21 days, you will need a lawyer to assist.
 We are very experienced with addressing problems of late registration of charges.

 How can we help with late registration of charges?

 To avoid being penalised for late registration of charges, ScoMo is here to resolve issues as efficiently as possible.
 At ScoMo, we work hard to find the best solution for everyone involved so that you can continue with business activities without disruption.

-It goes without saying that we’ll make sure we deliver the most cost-effective solution and that you’re kept 100% up-to-date with costs as the winding up process progresses.
+It goes without saying that we’ll make sure we deliver the most cost-effective solution and that you’re kept 100% up-to-date with costs as the process progresses.